A Vindex maps column values to keyspace IDs

 (email, user_id, keyspace_id).

-The previously described properties are mostly orthogonal.
+The previously described properties are mostly independent of each other.
 Combining them gives rise to the following valid categories:

-- Functional Unique: This is the most popular category because it is the one best suited to be a Primary Vindex.
+- Functional Unique: The most popular category because it is the one best suited to be a Primary Vindex.

 - Functional NonUnique: There are currently no use cases that need this category.

-- Lookup Unique Owned: This gets used for optimizing high QPS queries that do not use the Primary Vindex columns in their WHERE clause.
-There is a price to pay: You incur an extra write to the lookup table for insert and delete operations, and an extra lookup for read operations.
-However, it is worth it if you do not want these high QPS queries to be sent to all shards.
+- Lookup Unique Owned: Used for optimizing high QPS read queries that do not use the Primary Vindex columns in their WHERE clause.
+There is a price to pay: an extra write to the lookup table for insert and delete operations, and an extra lookup for read operations.
+However, it may be worth it to avoid high QPS read queries to be sent to all shards.
+The overheard of maintaining the lookup table is amortized as the number of shards grow.

-- Lookup Unique Unowned: This category is used as an optimization as described in the Shared Vindexes section.
+- Lookup Unique Unowned: Can be used as an optimization as described in the Shared Vindexes section.

-- Lookup NonUnique Owned: This gets used for high QPS queries on columns that are non-unique.
+- Lookup NonUnique Owned: Used for high QPS queries on columns that are non-unique.

 - Lookup NonUnique Unowned: You would rarely have to use this category because it is unlikely that you will be using a column as foreign key that is not unique within a shard.
 But it is theoretically possible.